PPG raises offer for Akzo Nobel to $29 billion

 "If they don't, PPG is very likely to take this directly to shareholders."

-Last week, Akzo presented its case for remaining independent, offering shareholders 1.6 billion euros in extra dividends and detailing plans to sell or float its chemicals subsidiary, which represents a third of company sales and profits, within one year.
+Last week, Akzo presented its case for remaining independent, offering shareholders 1.6 billion euros in extra dividends and detailing plans to sell or float its chemicals arm, representing a third of company sales and profits, within one year.

 Both moves, if completed, would make Akzo a less attractive target for PPG, although the U.S. company has said the primary reason for the takeover would be synergies of $750 million between the companies' paints and coatings businesses.

-Additional reporting by Maiya Keidan and Greg Roumeliotis; editing by Mark Potter and David Clarke
+Reporting by Toby Sterling; Additional reporting by Maiya Keidan; Editing by Jason Neely and Mark Potter